tefra/xsdata/docs/codegen.rst

 Choose the style of the generated docstrings.

-The accessible style is xsdata's attempt to offer easy access to dataclasses fields and enum members docs.
+The accessible a custom style offering easy access to dataclasses fields and enum members docs for doc/api generators.

 .. tab:: reStructuredText